To add a page to the Web site:

 How to disable a button after click in ASP.NET

-How to get current page URL in ASP.NET
+How to refresh an image in ASP.NET

 ASP.NET offers a “Cache” object that is shared across the application and can also be used to store various objects.

 The “Cache” object holds the data only for a specified amount of time and is automatically cleaned after the session time-limit elapses.

 How to zip a file or a folder in ASP.NET